-Name, Address and Age (1) Position(s) Held with Company Terms of Office and Length of Principal Occupation(s) Time Served During Past 5 Years Directorships Held by Director or Nominee for Director During Past 5 Years (2) Independent Director R. Charles Moyer, 72 Director Class I Director since 2013; Term expires 2017.
-Dean Emeritus and Professor of Finance at the University of Louisville; Dean Emeritus of the Babcock Graduate School of Management, Wake Forest University.
-Director of Kentucky Seed Capital Fund; Director of Summit Biosciences Inc.; and Director of King Pharmaceuticals Inc. (2000 - 2011).
+Name, Address and Age (1) Position(s) Held with Company Terms of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Other Directorships Held by Director or Nominee for Director During Past 5 Years (2) Independent Director R. Charles Moyer, 73 Director Class I Director since 2013; Term expires 2020.
+Professor of Finance at the University of Louisville; Dean Emeritus of the Babcock Graduate School of Management, Wake Forest University.
+Director of Summit Biosciences Inc.; Board member of the Kentucky Center for the Arts Foundation; Director of the Enterprise Angels Community Fund I; Former Director of Kentucky Seed Capital Fund; and Former Director of King Pharmaceuticals Inc.